Subject Details – Acupuncture Program

 Students review all knowledge and skills acquired to this point and try to put all the taught treatment methods together to provide treatment to patients in actual clinical cases.
 Limited hands-on practice will be included.

-A208.
-Acupuncture & Moxibustion IV – Clinical Case Studies
+ACU203 Acupuncture & Moxibustion IV – Special Case Studies

 In this course, the students will study 80 commonly encountered clinical cases, in which patients’ main complaints and detailed medical histories (including tongue and pulse conditions) are provided.
 Students are responsible for analyzing the information, making appropriate diagnoses, and determining the treatment principles and point selections, while the instructor summarizes all the cases.